chunmeng/wordcount/Documentation.md

   * /test
     - unit test source code goes here
   * /data
-    - this is containing the doc and data provided by groundlabs and used for verification.
+    - this contains the doc and data provided and used for verification.
 Not added to git repo.

 - About cmake project files